LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 in Oxford I

-sunlight right onto Laocoon’s face, as he grimaces and rants at
+sunlight right onto Laocoön’s face, as he grimaces and rants at

 the gods who’ve plotted his destruction.

-Needlepoint Laocoon designed and created by Souzan Alcorn
+Laocoön in needlepoint, designed and created by Souzan Alcorn

-Where to See It
+Where to see it

 The original marble statue is still in the Vatican Museum .
 Copies and casts can be found in: